lammps/lammps/doc/src/pair_lj_expand_sphere.rst

 Mixing, shift, table, tail correction, restart, rRESPA info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-For atom type pairs I,J and I != J, the epsilon coefficients and cutoff ratio for the *lj/expand/sphere* pair style can be mixed.
+For atom type pairs I,J and I != J, the epsilon, sigma, and cutoff coefficients for the *lj/expand/sphere* pair style can be mixed.
 The default mixing style is *geometric*.
-See the :doc:`pair_modify command <pair_modify>` for details.
+See the :doc:`pair_modify command
+<pair_modify>` for details.

 The *lj/expand/sphere* pair style supports the :doc:`pair_modify shift <pair_modify>`
 option for the energy of the Lennard-Jones portion of the pair interaction.